patrickwick/binutils/README.md

       Creates a .gnu_debuglink section which contains a reference to <file> and adds it to the output file.
       The <file> path is relative to the in-file directory.
 Absolute paths are supported as well.

-  --extract-to <file>
-      Extract the removed sections into <file>, and add a .gnu-debuglink section.

   --compress-debug-sections
       Compress DWARF debug sections with zlib